eghuro/crawlcheck/README.md

  - uri_normalizer
  - expectedType

+# filters: True
+# alternative option to allow all available filters
+# can be passed on command line using --param

 postprocess:
  - sitemap_generator
  - report_exporter
  - yaml_exporter
  - TexReporter

+# postprocess: True
+# alternative option to allow all available postprocessors
+# can be passed on command line using --param

 entryPoints: # where to start
 # Note, that once URI get's to the database it's no longer being requested